dylan-gluck/kalos-notification-service/PROJECT_PLAN.md

 ## Message Formatting

-### Message Templates by Type
+### Notification Type Specifications

 **Change Notifications:**
-- "Hey there!
-I just `<change-made>` on `<campaign-name>`"
-- Include links as action buttons or inline links
+- **Purpose**: Actions taken by Blue agent on behalf of Kalos
+- **Data Input**: Single string or array of strings describing changes made
+- **Links**: Not applicable (change notifications don't include action links)
+- **LLM Formatting**: Friendly acknowledgment of completed actions
+- **Example**: "Hey there!
+I just added 15 new prospects to targeting list and increased your monthly spend from $25k to $40k for Investment Bankers, Thought-leadership campaign"

 **Learning Notifications:**
+- **Purpose**: Insights and analytics discovered about active campaigns
+- **Data Input**: Array of insights/data points from campaign analysis
+- **Links**: Not applicable (learning notifications are informational)
+- **LLM Formatting**: Structured presentation of discoveries and insights
-- "New insights from your campaign: `<campaign-name>`"
+- **Example**: "New insights from your Wealth Managers, Conversational campaign: Conversion rate up 18% month-over-month, Cost per lead decreased by $45, Video completion rate: 78%"
-- Format data as bullet points
-- Include relevant links

 **Update Notifications:**
-- "Action Required: `<message>`"
+- **Purpose**: Action required from the user
-- Include primary action link
+- **Data Input**: Description of the action needed
+- **Links**: Required - URLs for taking the specified action (e.g., https://getkalos.com/account/approve-budget)
-- Clear call-to-action formatting
+- **LLM Formatting**: Clear call-to-action with prominent action links
+- **Example**: "Action Required: Monthly spend limit reached for AI Engineers, Video campaign - approval needed to continue.
+[Approve Budget] [Review Settings]"

-### LLM Integration
+### LLM Integration Requirements

-- Use OpenAI agents to format messages based on type, customer context, and data
+- Use OpenAI agents to format unstructured data into contextual messages
-- Maintain consistent "Blue Bot" friendly persona
+- Maintain consistent "Blue Bot" friendly persona across all notification types
-- Ensure messages are concise and actionable
+- Support both single string and array of strings for data parameter
 - Include campaign context when provided
+- Format links appropriately for update notifications only
+- Ensure messages are concise, actionable, and type-appropriate

 ## Error Handling Strategy